A Phenomenological Approach to Multi-Higgs Production at High Energy

 Our results are in stark contrast with the results found for multi-Higgs production at or near threshold at high energies, such as the Higgsplosion proposal.
-We conjecture that the breakdown of perturbation theory and violation of unitarity one finds in such a case are probably artifacts of applying perturbation theory where it is not valid rather than a sign of new physics.
-We showed that although our treatment is approximate, as we are resumming a subset of the total $n!$ Feynman diagrams, it nonetheless suggests that the Higgs sector at high energies should remain under control and well-described by the SM predictions.
+We conjecture that the breakdown of perturbation theory and the violation of unitarity one finds in such a case are probably artifacts of applying perturbation theory where it is not valid, and of assuming the double-scaling limit (which implicitly assumes a large $n$ ab initio) rather than a sign of new physics.
+We showed that although our treatment is approximate, as we are resumming a subset of the total $n!$ Feynman diagrams and we are working in the collinear limit, it nonetheless suggests that the Higgs sector at high energies should remain under control and well-described by the SM predictions.
 We argue that including other topologies would not drastically alter our conclusions as the splitting functions are independent of these topologies, and the probability of splitting remains low at high energies.

 We showed that for all energy scales of interest, the Higgs cubic splitting is dominant and that the quartic one is negligible.
 This is due to the extra phase space suppression in the quartic case relative to the cubic one.
 We also showed that secondary Higgs emissions are comparable to the primary ones but do not significantly affect our results.
 We also studied the Higgs scaling pattern and found that pure Higgs splittings follow a Poisson pattern.